NilayaRakesh/Bookstore-SpringBoot-REST-DemoApp/README.md

 ##### Create Purchase
 Creates a purchase against a sku Id.
+If book count becomes 0, it adds 1 book to the DB.

 `curl --location --request POST 'localhost:9000/purchases' \
  --header 'Content-Type: application/json' \